Why should I transfer my stocks and shares Isa?

 Step 1 - Shop around for the best Isa for you

-There are plenty of stocks and shares Isa providers to choose from, and most DIY investors (those not using a financial adviser) will use a fund supermarket.
+There are plenty of stocks and shares Isa providers to choose from, and most DIY investors (those not using a financial adviser) will use an investment platform.

 Step two - Decide if you want to transfer your Isa as stock or cash